Thorstarter/thorstarter-app/readme.md

-## thorstarter app
+## Thorstarter App

-For now this app simply hosts the interface for the XRUNE staking / farming contract, later it will host all the THORStarter functionality like IDOs, long tail swap and governance.
+The thorstart app lives here.
+It has pages for the current & past IDOs and governance related pages like proposals, voting token & vesting dashboard.

-### developing
+### Developing

-Run the app using `npm run start` and visit `localhost:3000`.
+Run the app using `npm run dev` and visit `localhost:3000`.
 To build the app for deployment use `npm run build`.

-This project uses create-react-app.
+This project uses next.js.